devlopersabbir/dev-http-logger/README.md

 #### Author

-This package created by [Sabbir Hossain Shuvo](https://www.showwcase.com/devlopersabbir).
+This package was created by [Sabbir Hossain Shuvo](https://www.showwcase.com/devlopersabbir).
 And the GitHub profile is [https://github.com/devlopersabbir](https://github.com/devlopersabbir).

 #### LICENSE